Koed00/django-q/docs/install.rst

 Other known issues are:

 * :func:`os.getppid()` is only supported under windows since Python 3.2.
 If you use an older version you need to install :ref:`psutil<psutil_package>` as an alternative.
 * CPU count through :func:`multiprocessing.cpu_count()` occasionally fails on servers.
-Installing :ref:`psutil<psutil_package>` provides Django Q with an alternative way of determining the number of CPU's on your system
+Installing :ref:`psutil<psutil_package>` provides Django Q2 with an alternative way of determining the number of CPU's on your system
 * The monitor and info commands rely on the Curses package which is not officially supported on windows.
 There are however some ports available like `this one <http://www.lfd.uci.edu/~gohlke/pythonlibs/#curses>`__ by Christoph Gohlke.

 Python
 ~~~~~~
-The code is always tested against the latest version Python 3 and we try to stay compatible with the last two versions of each.
-Current tests are performed with 3.7 and 3.8
+Current tests are performed with 3.7, 3.8, 3.9 and 3.10
-If you do encounter any regressions with earlier versions, please submit an issue on `github <https://github.com/Koed00/django-q>`__
+If you do encounter any regressions with earlier versions, please submit an issue on `github <https://github.com/GDay/django-q2>`__

 .. note::